A plantation house near Charleston, South Carolina.

 Sloss Furnaces, Birmingham, Alabama.

 A little further north from Birmingham, another cycle plays.
 The Cherokee Nation.
 And a little further south, in Georgia, the mounds of the Mound Builders civilization.
 Both the Cherokee Nation and the mounds lend deeper meaning to the quest for “home”.
 The Cherokees were torn apart, into Western and Eastern Cherokees, and into either collaborating with or fighting the Europeans.
 They were scattered and broken, some finding another home in Oklahoma, others clinging to remnants of ancestral lands North Carolina.
 The Mound Builders were vanquished by smallpox and other diseases, and appear as ghosts in history books.
 We could but wander the mounds and wonder as to these peoples and the vagaries of Fate.

 Where did these travels leave the mind?

-We saw the promise and reality of a New World.
+We saw the promise and the reality of a New World.
 The United States experienced immense change in a few centuries.
 People from around the world reached this land to find home or fortune, or be consigned to slavery.
 The stories in this essay are but a few.
 This immense change brought struggle, oppression, and opportunity.
 And in that lived experience, they sought a home.
 Whether slave plantations, or Civil Rights, blues or rock-n-roll, change and struggle laced the American character.
 The same aphorisms ring true today as they rang true before.
-Give the world’s best a home, embody change, let the human spirit free, and find strength in diversity.
+Give the world’s best a home, embody change, let the human spirit run free, and find strength in diversity.
 Whether in New Orleans’ everchanging visage, Memphis’ vibrant music, Birmingham’s struggle for justice or Houston’s space rockets, these ideals find their American expression and transcend space and time.